TedHusted/awake/awake.md/awake.md

 Phoebe: Exactly!
 Focus on what we can control. — Which brings us to the proposal that you have worked out with the Idisi.

 Idisi: Yes.
 The Vanir have been working with the Terrans for some time.
-One reason is to prepare for a possible Omnibot attack, but we would have made the pact regardless.
+One reason is to prepare for a possible Omnibot attack.
+But we would have made the pact regardless.

 Crius: What is the proposal?

-Idisi: Let me present the high points, and then you can each review the proposal in depth.
+Idisi: Let me present the high points.
+Then you can each review the proposal in depth.

 The presentation covered five key points: